 Find Someone in the UK from your distant past.
 People finders is our market niche UK.
-We have produced some tips from those seeking to find someone whom you lost along the way.
+We have produced some tips for those seeking to find someone whom you lost along the way.
 Maybe your very first true friend.
 Whether it be a school best pal, childhood sweetheart, a first teenage crush, first love, or one of your best lifetime friends.

 Teens of the 1960s.
 The image above shows how things have changed.
 We see fresh and natural beauty, a shame it’s all gone with fake everything.
 As always to find someone a very challenging task.
 Especially when 40 years or more have elapsed.
 But however that’s precisely what we do.